NCEAS/metacat/docs/user/metacat/source/configuration.rst

 For new installations or upgrades, click the "go to metacat" link that appears after configuration is complete to go directly to Metacat.
-Note that Metacat indexes at start-up time, so the initial start-up may take some time depending on the amount of data in your database and wheter or not you have opted to regenerate the spatial cache.
+Note that Metacat indexes at start-up time, so the initial start-up may take some time depending on the amount of data in your database and whether or not you have opted to regenerate the spatial cache.
 If you are reconfiguring a running version of Metacat, you must restart the Tomcat server for the changes to take effect.

 .. figure:: images/screenshots/image019.png
    :align: center